 The location of your HVAC system could impact your air quality.
 Your HVAC technician will let you know if your system is not in the optimal place.

-When you need HVAC installation, it’s best not to have furnaces, air conditioners, and duct systems placed in open spaces—such as the garage—where contaminants can easily make their way inside the house.
+When you need HVAC installation, it’s best not to have furnaces, air conditioners, and duct systems in open spaces — such as the garage — where contaminants can easily get inside the house.

 test for proper ventilation

 Your HVAC technician will test your ventilation and recommend any necessary improvements.